pomdb/pomdb-go/README.md

 ## Pagination

-PomDB supports pagination using the `Limit` and `Token` fields of the query.
-The `Limit` field is used to specify the maximum number of objects to return per page, and the `Token` field is used to specify the starting point for the next page.
+PomDB supports pagination using the `Limit` and `NextToken` fields of the query.
+The `Limit` field is used to specify the maximum number of objects to return per page, and the `NextToken` field is used to specify the starting point for the next page.
 If there are more objects to return, PomDB will set the `NextToken` field of the response.
 If there are no more objects to return, `NextToken` will be an empty string:

 ```go